Please Note: The MA in TEFL program is currently suspended until further notice.

 This program is designed to be finished in four to six semesters depending on course availability and arrangement of student teaching assignments.

-For more information about the ESOL programs, please visit the School of Education.
+For more information about the ESOL program, please visit the School of Education.

 The MA in TESOL program requires completion of a Teaching Portfolio and Oral Comprehensive Exam during the last semester of the program.

-All applicants are required to have a Bachelor's/undergraduate degree by the time of enrollment, a 3.0 GPA (on a 4.0 scale) on all previous course work, a statement of purpose, two letters of academic reference, and GRE scores.
-For applicants whose native or first language is not English, a minimum of 100 on the internet-based TOEFL (iBT) (600 on the paper-based TOEFL, 250 on the computer-based TOEFL) is required.
-International students whose scores are 95-99 on iBT TOEFL can apply and will be considered for provisional admission with the requirement to complete the Graduate International Gateway Program during the summer before their start in the TESOL program in the fall.
-See our International Students page for more information.
+All applicants are required to have a Bachelor's/undergraduate degree by the time of enrollment, a 3.0 GPA (on a 4.0 scale) on all previous course work, a statement of purpose, and two letters of academic reference.
+For applicants whose native or first language is not English, we require to submit TOEFL or IELTS scores.
+The minimum score for the TOEFL is 100 on the internet-based TOEFL (iBT) (600 on the paper-based TOEFL, 250 on the computer-based TOEFL).
+The minimum score for the IELTS is a 7.0.
+For more information on the language proficiency tests, please contact TOEFL Education Testing Service or IELTS Registration Office.

 Graduate Certificate in TESOL